microsoft/vscode-azure-iot-edge/README.md

 - Ubuntu 16.04

 The extension might work on other Linux distros as some users have reported, but be aware that Microsoft provides no guarantee or support for such installations

+## Telemetry
+VS Code collects usage data and sends it to Microsoft to help improve our products and services.
+Read our [privacy statement](https://go.microsoft.com/fwlink/?LinkID=528096&clcid=0x409) to learn more.
+If you don’t wish to send usage data to Microsoft, you can set the `telemetry.enableTelemetry` setting to `false`.
+Learn more in our [FAQ](https://code.visualstudio.com/docs/supporting/faq#_how-to-disable-telemetry-reporting).

 ## Support and Contact Us
 You can join in our [Gitter](https://gitter.im/Microsoft/vscode-azure-iot-edge) to ask for help, report issues and talk to the product team directly.